RusherDevelopment/rusherhack-plugins/PLUGINS.md

 Community-created plugins to extend RusherHack’s functionality.

+### Plugins

+Regular plugins extend RusherHack’s functionality without modifying the game's internal behavior.
+These plugins can:
+- Be reloaded in-game using `*reload` in chat or `reload` in the RusherHack console (`~` key).
+- Be added or removed from the plugins folder while the game is running.

+### Core Plugins

+Core plugins provide deeper integration with RusherHack by modifying the game's internals using mixins.
+Unlike regular plugins:
+- **Core plugins cannot be reloaded** using `*reload`.
+- They must be placed in the `.minecraft/rusherhack/plugins/` folder before launching the game.

 ## **📌 Tip: Easily Find a Plugin**
 On GitHub, you can use the **Outline on the right side of this page** (on desktop) to quickly navigate to a specific plugin.
 You can also use **Ctrl + F** to search for a plugin name directly.